Working with CRSP and Compustat

 Designing the query

 The suggested workflow is to use the query editor on the UI first to design the query.
 This step is not compulsory, however, it is considered best practice.
-The steps to perform query design can be found here.

 The query